oOblik/CustomSandbox/README.md

   - Mozilla Firefox
   - Notepad++
   - Sysinternals BGInfo

+__Chocolatey [Experimental]__ - Installs are cached/internalized and can be done with networking disabled.
+  - Git
+  - Google Chrome
+  - Hex Rays IDA Disassembler (free)
+  - Microsoft .NET Framework
+  - ShareX
   - Windows Terminal

+__WinGet [Experimental]__ - Networking is required as packages cannot be be caches/internalized and installed offline.
+  - Windows Terminal

-Installation tasks pre-download and cache required installation files outside of the sandbox so they can be quickly re-used in successive runs, or installed if networking in the sandbox is disabled.
+When possible, installation tasks pre-download and cache required installation files outside of the sandbox so they can be quickly re-used in successive runs, or installed if networking in the sandbox is disabled.

 ## ✅ Requirements